aspose-slides/Aspose.Slides-Documentation/java/getting-started/file-formats-and-conversions/ppt-to-pptx-conversion/_index.md

 - Converting the structure of masters, layouts and slides.
 - Converting charts.
 - Group shapes.
 - Converting autoshapes including rectangles and ellipses.
-However, it is possible that autoshapes may have wrong adjustments values.
-- Shapes with custom geometry may sometimes not be converted.
+- Shapes with custom geometry.
-- Textures and pictures fill styles for autoshapes may sometimes not be converted.
+- Textures and pictures fill styles for autoshapes.
 - Converting placeholders.
-- Converting text in text frames and text holders.
-However, bullets, alignment and tabulations are not fully supported.

-## **Unsupported Features**
-The following features are not yet supported when converting from PPT to PPTX:

-- Slide with notes as reading notes is not implemented in PPTX.
-When a PPT presentation has notes it can't be saved as PPTX yet.
 - Converting lines and polylines.
 - Line and fill formats.
 - Gradient fill styles.
 - OLE frames, tables, video and audio frames, etc.
-- Animation and other slideshow properties are ignored.
+- Animation and slideshow properties.

-New or missing features will be added in future releases of Aspose.Slides for Java.
+- Converting text in text frames and text holders.